Booderee National Park and Botanic Gardens: Park highlights

 Australia, peaking at Steamers Head which rises to 130 m.

 The Cape St George Lighthouse ruin is considered the most significant European heritage site in the park and was listed on the Register of the National Estate in 1981.

 The beach at Greenpatch is a popular destination, and is said to have the whitest sand in the world.
 In addition there are abundant surf breaks on the ocean sides of the Park, most notably South Coast Pipe.

 Although not accessible to the public, a little penguin rookery exists on Bowen Island.

-Murrays beach lies just to the west of the southern headland, facing Bowen Island and is one of the most beautiful in the park.
+Murray's beach lies just to the west of the southern headland, facing Bowen Island.